KGlinoga/employee-tracker/README.md

-# Note Taker App
+# Employee Tracker

   ## Description

-  This app was meant to demonstrate working knowledge of Express.js . \n It  allows a user to type in , title and save notes for future purposes.
-Users can also delete notes as needed.
+  This app is meant to help busy professionals better manage their personnel.
+It uses a CLI to manage a database of tables regarding employees, roles and departments.

   ## Table of Contents